top of page

 Opening a bank account in Switzerland can be relatively straight forward with the right providers in place to help you with the process.
 The Swiss banks tend to adopt a stricter level of scrutiny from it comes to documentation and they’re also required by law to protect personal information regarding an account ensuring high levels of privacy and security.

 Established since 2012, we assist regulated CSPs, trustees and professional advisors with their international banking requirements.
 With a network over 30 international and offshore banks, we’re experts when it comes to helping businesses open bank accounts promptly.
+Whether you’re a trust company looking to open a bank account in Switzerland, a law firm advising international ultra-high net worth clients or a family office in need of banking services for your clients, we can help with:

 Get in touch with us today to learn more about how we can support you with your international banking requirements in Switzerland.